fabric8io-attic/base-images/tomcat/images/5.5/README.md

 ### Agent Bond

 For this image [Agent Bond](https://github.com/fabric8io/agent-bond) is enabled.
-Agent bond exports metrics from [Jolokia](http://www.jolokia.org) and [jmx_exporter](https://github.com/prometheus/jmx_exporter).
+Agent Bond exports metrics from [Jolokia](http://www.jolokia.org) and [jmx_exporter](https://github.com/prometheus/jmx_exporter).

-You can influence of Agent Bind by setting various environment variables:
+You can influence of agent-bond by setting various environment variables:

 * **AB_OFF** : If set disables activation of agent-bond (i.e. echos an empty value).
 By default, agent-bond is enabled.
 * **AB_ENABLED** : Comma separated list of sub-agents enabled.
 Currently allowed values are `jolokia` and `jmx_exporter`.